Will Pharazon become a Nazgul in The Rings of Power?

 Trystan Gravelle plays King Pharazon in The Rings of Power season 2 (Image credit: Prime Video)

-King Pharazon of Numenor has been making plenty of moves as The Lord of the Rings: The Rings of Power season 2 unfolds.
+King Pharazon of Numenor made plenty of moves during The Lord of the Rings: The Rings of Power season 2.

 At the start of the series he seemed broadly happy to accept Numenor’s Queen Regent, Miriel (Cynthia Addai-Robinson), as the kingdom’s next monarch… until he discovered she’d been consulting the Palantir.